zilmoe/writeups/tjctf 2025/linked(writeup).md

 ---

-## Introduction
-I  enjoyed playing in this CTF, however, this challenge was the one that gave me the most trouble.I wrote this small write-up to help anyone that was still struggling and to document how I did it.
-As a side note, I am using gdb with gef, a gdb enhancer that makes solving challenges easier (at least for me!).
-Highly reccomend for people doing pwn.

 ## 🛠️ Solution

 The first thing I noticed in this challenge was that they provided a libc file.
 From this I suspected that there would be some kind of libc leak / GOT overwrite so I checked the protections on the binary by running it in GDB with `gdb ./chall` and then using the command `checksec`.